I often hear premed students say, “I’m not ready to take a full length MCAT yet because I haven’t finished reviewing all the content.”

 You need a REALISTIC wake-up call, not a ‘scare you straight into a panic’ type of score.

 So which exam to take?
 Ideally you’d take AAMC test after AAMC test.
-But all they’ve published so far is one unscored sample full-length and a ONE scored full-length MCAT.
+But all they’ve published so far is one unscored sample full-length and FIVE scored full-length exams (1 is a new free practice exam).

 And so I advise my students as follows: (exams ranked/linked on my MCAT Resources Page)

 - Work through other company exams during the study process.
-Next-Step is the highest recommended by students who’ve already tested (see my ranked MCAT resources).
+Next-Step/Blueprint and Altius are the highest recommended by students who’ve already tested (see my ranked MCAT resources).

-- Take the AAMC scored exam 2 weeks prior to your real exam on the same day/time as your exam.
-For example, testing at 8am on a saturday?
-Take this test at 8am on the saturday 2 weeks prior.
-This gives you a solid week to reorient yourself to the AAMC style and review weak areas.
+- Take the AAMC scored exam weekly during phase 3 on the same day/time as your exam.
+For example, testing at 8am on a Saturday?
+Take your AAMC full lengths at 8am during phase 3.
+This gives you a solid week to review each exam, and a full month to orient yourself to the AAMC style.

 Taking additional exams